modelica/AsianModelicaConference2020/README.md

 # Important Dates

-*  February 16, 2020 Submission of extended abstract
+*  February 16, 2020 Submission of extended abstract (if full paper is submitted, abstract can be skipped)

 *  March 1, 2020 Submission of full paper (extended)